G4ryDave/GoogleMapsSightsManager/README.md

 ## Why do I have to put ID & Psw??
 No one would have to share this sensible information but they required to login the browser.
 Infact, while in test mode, every account is logged out by default.
 Due to this constrain we need the Google Account ID & Password. ** As you can see from the source code this credentials are not stored!** .

 ### To Do

-  - Dynamic ETA
+  - ~~Dynamic ETA~~
-  - Handle Two-factor authentication
+  - ~~Handle Two-factor authentication~~
   - Change requirements.txt
   - Create GUI
+  - Replace the remaining implicit wait with explicit wait
+  - Enhance Console Log

 License
 ----